mernen/sgmlish/README.md

 let example = sgmlish::from_fragment::<Example>(sgml)?;
 ```

-1. Parsing: configure an [`sgmlish::Parser`] as desired --- for example, by
+1. Parsing: configure a [`sgmlish::Parser`] as desired — for example, by
     normalizing tag names or defining how entities (`&example;`) should be resolved.
     Once it's configured, feed it the SGML string.